daniduce/Final-Project/README.md

 ![correlation](https://user-images.githubusercontent.com/69021009/111926199-3edd3c80-8a82-11eb-991e-10cbe1e68912.png)

-Data Scaling.
-This is to ensure that our data are converted to same scale.
-Helps to ensure or avoid any skew information
+**Feature Scaling

+In logistic regression, we have to do feature scaling because we want accurate result of predictions.
+We will only scale the independent variable because our dependent variable have only 0 and 1 values.

 ![scale](https://user-images.githubusercontent.com/69021009/111926174-20774100-8a82-11eb-8b9f-126d9fda8019.png)

-Logistic regression model
+**Logistic regression model

 We have an accuracy of 70percent
 ![model](https://user-images.githubusercontent.com/69021009/111925989-5a941300-8a81-11eb-9fa9-3c212c36e359.png)

-Test Accuracy of the result
+**Test Accuracy of the result

 We will create confusion matrxix to check accuarcy of our classification of storm target.
 We will use confusion_matrix function of the sklearn library.After importing the function, we will call it using a new variable cm.
 The function accepts two parameters, mainly the actual values and predicted values

 ![confusion_matrix](https://user-images.githubusercontent.com/69021009/111926232-66340980-8a82-11eb-9f56-3e12d53c0dce.png)